-The U.S. federal income tax rules pertaining to partnerships are complex and their application to large, publicly traded partnerships such as BNO is in many respects uncertain.
+The U.S. federal income tax rules pertaining to entities treated as partnerships for U.S. federal income tax purposes are complex and their application to large, publicly traded partnerships such as BNO is in many respects uncertain.
 BNO applies certain assumptions and conventions in an attempt to comply with the intent of the applicable rules and to report taxable income, gains, deductions, losses and credits in a manner that properly reflects shareholders' economic gains and losses.
-It is possible that the IRS could successfully challenge the application by BNO of these assumptions and conventions as not fully complying with all aspects of the Internal Revenue Code of 1986, as amended (the "Code"), and applicable Treasury Regulations, which would require BNO to reallocate items of income, gain, deduction, loss or credit in a manner that adversely affects investors.
+It is possible that the IRS could successfully challenge the application by BNO of these assumptions and conventions as not fully complying with all aspects of the Internal Revenue Code of 1986, as amended (the "Code"), and applicable U.S. Treasury Regulations, which would require BNO to reallocate items of income, gain, deduction, loss or credit in a manner that adversely affects investors.
 If this occurs, investors may be required to file an amended U.S. federal income tax return and to pay additional taxes, plus deficiency interest, and may be subject to penalties.

 BNO may be liable for U.S. federal income tax on any "imputed underpayment" of tax resulting from an adjustment as a result of an IRS audit.
-The amount of the imputed underpayment generally includes increases in allocations of items of income or gain to any investor and decreases in allocations of items of deduction, loss, or credit to any investor without any offset for corresponding reductions in allocations of items of income or gain to any u.S. federal income or gain to any imputed underpayment, the resulting tax liability would reduce the net assets of BNO and would likely have an adverse impact on the value of the shares.
+The amount of the imputed underpayment generally includes increases in allocations of items of income or gain to any investor and decreases in allocations of items of deduction, loss, or credit to any investor without any offset for corresponding reductions in allocations of items of income or gain to any investor or increases in allocations of items of deduction, loss, or credit to any investor.
+If BNO is required to pay any U.S. federal income taxes on any imputed underpayment, the resulting tax liability would reduce the net assets of BNO and would likely have an adverse impact on the value of the shares.
 Under certain circumstances, BNO may be eligible to make an election to cause the investors to take into account the amount of any imputed underpayment, including any associated interest and penalties.
 The ability of a publicly traded partnership such as BNO to elect this treatment is uncertain.
 If the election is made, BNO would be required to provide investors who owned beneficial interests in the shares in the year to which the adjusted allocations relate with a statement setting forth their proportionate shares of the adjustment ("Adjusted K-1s").
 The investors would be required to take the adjustment into account in the taxable year in which the Adjusted K-1s are issued.